Castle of Pombal: History

 In 1936, the stone masonry was repaired and the walls were reconstructed to match those that existed.
 Similarly, in 1937, more repairs were completed on the walls, including the corners, chemin de ronde, parapets in the southern facade; reconstruction of the stoneworks, chemin de ronde, vaulted arches on the southern and western facade; construction of the roof frame in the keep; construction of pavements and staircase, between the floors of the keep; replacement of the exterior gates; and excavations in the military square.
 This continued into 1938 with the reconstruction of walls to a state comparable to its original construction; the complete reconstruction of the southern barbican, including the consolidation of the crenelations, battlements and staircases to better resemble its original state.

 On 13 April 1939, the Castle was transferred to the Ministry of Finances (Ministério das Finanças).
 By the time of its transfer, the castle was in a state of ruin, and included an ancillary terrain, covering 25537 m2, at the time equivalent to 200.000$00escudos.
 The castle included walls and barbicans, as well as the main tower/keep, marked by a public road to the north.

-The site was only electrified in 1956, while "festive" lighting was installed in 1959, by the Serviços dos Monumentos Nacionais (National Monument Services), in collaboration with the Municipal Council.
+The site was only electrified in 1956.
+"Festive" lighting was installed in 1959 by the Serviços dos Monumentos Nacionais (National Monument Services), in collaboration with the Municipal Council.

 The exterior and interior walls were cleaned in 1970, with cement reinforcement of the chemin de ronde, reinforcement of the joints and repairs to the main gate.
 Likewise, around 1975, the pavement and coverings in the keep were redone, including access stairs; repairs to the second-floor staircase and the construction of a protective covering; the second and third-floors were re-tiled; while the main floor and main gate were cleaned and repaired.

 Around 2000-2001, the keep was reassessed with repairs undertaken.
 In 2004, the Municipal Council of Pombal presented a project to requalify and revalorize the Castle and its grounds, which at the time was being studied by the IPPAR Instituto Português do Património Arquitectónico (Portuguese Institute for Architectural Patrimony).
 Comparably, in 2005, the main keep was converted into a museum.
 In November, of the same year, a risk assessment for the castle was undertaken by the DGEMN Direcção Geral dos Edifícios e Monumentos Nacionais (General-Directorate for Buildings and National Monuments).